simplistix/sybil/docs/parsers.rst

 If you need to write your own parser, you should consult the :doc:`api` so see if suitable :term:`lexers <Lexer>` already exist for the source language containing your examples.

-Failing that, parsers quite often use regular expressions to extract the text for examples from the document.
-There's no hard requirement for this, but if you find you need to, then :meth:`~sybil.Document.find_region_sources` may be of help.

 Worked example
 ~~~~~~~~~~~~~~